popvasilevlad/job-app/README.md

 Application made using npx create-react-app.

+Intructions:

     After cloning the repo, run the following command in order to install the dependecies:

         npm install

+    For building the app:

+        npm run build

+    For launching the server:

+        npm run server

-For launching the application:
+    For launching the client app:

         npm start

+    For concurrently running all of the above (build, server and client)

+        npm run all

+    For running the teste

+        npm run test